 Need something a little smaller near Center Hill Lake?
 This cool, mod-styled gothic arch cabin in Smithville mixes cozy-cabin vibes (stone fireplace, wood-cladded walls) with midcentury design touches.
 Added plus: the massive, 25’x25’ deck is pure communion with nature (while grilling grass-fed Porter Road Butcher steaks and stuff).
 Lots more at Airbnb.

-You on board with my favorites?
+On board with my favorites?
 Know about any other cool places to stay within an hour or two of Nashville?
 I’d love to add to my list.

 If you’re looking for a more permanent place to stay in or near Nashville, I’d love to help there too.
 Call or email TJ Anderson Homes, and tell us about your Nashville-area dream home.